 After Reading All That, Do I Really Have to be Compliant?

-In New Zealand, merchants are not currently required to use PCI compliant service providers.
+Merchants are not currently required to use PCI compliant service providers.
 However, your bank or the card brands may mandate that you only use compliant service providers.

 If you are a service provider and you are not compliant as such, your customer will need to include you within the scope of their own assessment.
 This means that an assessor will need to interview your staff, review system configurations, and review documentation to ensure that the customer’s services are being provided in a complaint manner.